← Guides

 What's Next

 With ZoomInfo wired into Codex, you can pull account lists, enrich contacts, and prep deals in the same session you're writing code.
 For the full tool reference, see the MCP Tools documentation.
-For the equivalent setup in Anthropic's CLI, see How to Connect ZoomInfo to Claude Code Using MCP.
+For the equivalent setup in Anthropic's CLI, see How to Connect ZoomInfo to Claude Code.